giordano-lucas/dex-cyclic-arbitrage/index.md

 |75%|6.11|6.08|5.35|5.82|-2.94|
 |max|24.38|24.38|42.51|11.51|2.57|

-We also would like to draw the readers attention of the fact that this global heavy tail phenonom also appears at the token pair scale.
+We also would like to draw the readers attention to the fact that this global heavy tail phenomenon also appears at the token pair scale.
 However, we observe more variability in the distributions.
 We took a liquid token pool (lots of transactions within a small time frame) to compute the following graph.

 {% include_relative figures/data_exploration/quote_price_liquid_pair_small.html %}

 Furthermore, some tokens were partially illiquid which negatively affects the number of transactions available in the dataset.
-To better understand this phenomenon, we plotted the distrbution of transaction per token pair.
+To better understand this phenomenon, we plotted the distribution of transactions per token pair.

 {% include_relative figures/data_exploration/nb_transaction_small.html %}

-Futhermore, it is likely that for illiquid uniswap pools the time between the first and the last transactions reported differ quite significantly.
-In contrast, for very liquids pools, the time-span can be in the order of miliseconds.
+Furthermore, it is likely that for illiquid Uniswap pools the time between the first and the last transactions reported differ quite significantly.
+In contrast, for very liquid pools, the time-span can be in the order of milliseconds.
 This discrepancy in the dataset could create some issues for the analysis performed in this study.

-We provide more detail information of the time-span distribution in the following plot.
+We provide more detailed information on the time-span distribution in the following plot.

 {% include_relative figures/data_exploration/time_span_small.html %}

 A large disparity is observed with respect to the time span distribution.
-Furthermore, some transactions have more than 100 days gap for the same token which characterise the illiquity of the underlying tokens.
-However, the observed median time span is still fairly reasonable : `1 days 21:52:20`.
+Furthermore, some transactions have more than 100 days gap for the same token which characterise the illiquidity of the underlying tokens.
+However, the observed median time span is still fairly reasonable: `1 day 21:52:20`.

 After a quick data exploration on these illiquid tokens, we realised they have a very different feature distribution than the other.
 They can be considered as outliers and therefore negatively impact the training of our machine learning tasks.
-Futhermore, one might argue that abitrage on illiquid tokens are hard to realise in practice and they there less incentive in studying them.
+Furthermore, one might argue that arbitrage on illiquid tokens are hard to realise in practice and they there is less incentive in studying them.

-At this stage, we propose develop two sub-datasets for the rest of the tasks, one qualified as `full` since it contains all cycles and another qualified as `liquid` containing only those that are considered liquid enough, meaning that they satisfy the following conditions:
+At this stage, we propose to develop two sub-datasets for the rest of the tasks, one qualified as `full` since it contains all cycles and another qualified as `liquid` containing only those that are considered liquid enough. `Liquid tokens` must satisfy the following conditions:

-1. Each token in the cycle has at least half of transactions that should have been fetched (i.e. 300 out of 600).
+1. The token has at least half of the transactions that should have been fetched (i.e. 300 out of 600).
-2. Each token in the cycle is in the `80%` quantile of the time-span distribution defined above (i.e. span less than 15 days).
+2. The token is in the `80%` quantile of the time-span distribution defined above (i.e. span less than 15 days).

+Then a cycle is considered liquid if at least `2/3` of its composed tokens are themselves liquid.

 As we will later see, the `full dataset` is harder to train and we decided to only use the `liquid` at some point.